SQLite Index

 To create an index, you specify the following information:

-• The name of the index after the CREATE INDEX keywords.
+• The index name after the CREATE INDEX keywords.

-• The name of the table to the index belongs.
+• The name of the table to which the index belongs after the ON keyword.

-• A list of columns of the index.
+• A list of columns of the index inside parentheses () after the table name.

-In case you want to make sure that values in one or more columns are unique like email and phone, you use the UNIQUE option in the CREATE INDEX statement.
-The CREATE UNIQUE INDEX creates a new unique index.
+If you want to ensure the values in one or more columns are unique like email and phone, you can use the UNIQUE option in the CREATE INDEX statement to create a new unique index.

 SQLite UNIQUE index example